-MO5099 MO5099 Dissertation for MLitt Programme/s SCOTCAT Credits: 60 SCQF Level 11 Semester: Whole Year Planned timetable: At times to be arranged with the supervisor. tudent dissertations will be supervised by members of the teaching staff who will advise on the choice of ubject and provide guidance throughout the research process.
-The completed dissertation of not more nan 15,000 words must be submitted by the end of August. subject and provide guidance Programme module type: Compulsory for The Book, Early Modern History, Intellectual History, Modern History, Reformation Studies, and Transnational History MLitt Postgraduate Programmes Optional for Cer itral and East Europ ean Studies Postgra aduate Programme.
+AO5099 Dissertation for MLitt Programme/s SCOTCAT Credits: 60 SCQF Level 11 Semester: Whole Year Planned timetable: At times to be a rranged with the su pervisor. subject and provide guidar Student dissertations will be supervised by members of the teaching staff who will advise on the choice of subject and provide guidance throughout the research process.
+The completed dissertation of not more than 15,000 words must be submitted by the end of August.
+Programme module type: Compulsory for The Book, Early Modern History, Intellectual History, Modern History, Reformation Studies, and Transnational History MLitt Postgraduate Programmes , One of HI5099, AP5099, ME5099 or MO5099 compulsory for Middle Eastern History Postgraduate Programme.
+Optional for Cer ntral and East Europ ean Studies Postgra aduate Programme.
 Learning and teaching methods and delivery: Weekly contact: Individual Supervision.
-Assessment pattern: Coursework (Dissertation) = 100% Module Co-ordinator: Team taught Team taught
+Assessment pattern: Coursework (Dissertation) = 100% Module Co-ordinator: Dr J Clark Lecturer(s)/Tutor(s): By arrangement